KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Ruter by CatoAntonsen](https://github.com/CatoAntonsen/MMM-Ruter)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Typo: Found 'Magic Mirror' in file `MMM-Ruter.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found 'XMLHttpRequest' in file `MMM-Ruter.js`: Replace it with built-in fetch.

 ## [MMM-RVV by sebikolon](https://github.com/sebikolon/MMM-RVV)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `RVVHelper.js`: Replace it with `MagicMirror²`.
 3. Deprecated: Found 'require("request")' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-Sbanken by reidarw](https://github.com/reidarw/MMM-Sbanken)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-Sbanken.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-Scenes by MMRIZE](https://github.com/MMRIZE/MMM-Scenes)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `config.js`: Replace it with `MagicMirror²`.

 ## [MMM-Scenes2 by MMRIZE](https://github.com/MMRIZE/MMM-Scenes2)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
-2. - I - No image found.
+2. Issue: No image found.

 ## [MMM-ScottishPremierLeague by fewieden](https://github.com/fewieden/MMM-ScottishPremierLeague)